lvgl/lv_web_emscripten/README.md

 4. `make` or `emconfigure cmake -DCMAKE_TOOLCHAIN_FILE="${EMSDK}/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake" -S . -B build && cmake --build build -j $(nproc)`
 5. A file called `lvgl.html` or `build/lvgl.html` will be generated.
 Run this in your browser.

+### Build options (environment variables)

+* `NO_GIT_HASH` can be set to 1 to prevent [Git commit information](https://user-images.githubusercontent.com/7599318/101163816-7be90480-3634-11eb-9007-a4f90c277adb.png) from appearing.
+* `CHOSEN_DEMO` can be set to the desired demo name so that you don't need to change any C files.
+This is useful to compile many demos in bulk using a script.

 ### Known issue with Google Chrome browser
 Chrome can't open the generated html file offline.
 It works if you copy the files to a server.
 Use Firefox or other browser for offline testing.